BOTHY BALLAD COMPETITIONS

-The Instrumental competitions are held in Falkland Community Hall, also from 1pm.
+The Instrumental competitions are held in Falkland Community Hall, also from 2pm.
 The categories for fiddle and accordion are: Under 12, Under 16, and Open.
 The catogories for Instrumental Pairs and Ceilidh Band are: Under 16, and Open.
-The approximate start time for each instrument is as follows: Fiddle 1pm, Accordion 2pm, Instrumental Pairs/Ceilidh Band 3pm.
+The approximate start time for each instrument is as follows: Fiddle 2pm, Accordion 3pm, Instrumental Pairs/Ceilidh Band 4pm.
 Again, see below for guidelines on tune selection.
-Adjudicators this year are Colin Dewar and Carol Anderson.
+Adjudicators this year are Dave Husband and Marie Fielding.

 We wish our entrants the very best of luck but most importantly, enjoy yourselves!
 The winner of each category will be invited to perform their winning song or tune in the Saturday evening concert; a great opportunity to play to an appreciative audience.